 If you want to do deeper research and are actually shopping for a grad school, I highly recommend you check out a comprehensive list of programs on the NCME website.
 I also recommend the SIOP list of grad programs; they are for I/O psychology but many of them have professors with expertise in things like assessment validation or item response theory.

-How to choose a graduate degree in psychometrics or assessment?
+How to choose a graduate degree in psychometrics?

 Here’s an oversimplification of how I see the selection of education…